-FALL 2024 APPLICATION NOW CLOSED
+FALL 2025 APPLICATION NOW OPEN

 The MLS BS Program is a "2+2" curriculum in which pre-MLS students complete general education, bachelor’s degree requirements, and pre-requisite courses during their first two years, followed by two years of professional courses and clinical rotations after admission to the MLS Program.
 This program of study culminates in the award of a Bachelor of Science degree and eligibility to sit for a Technologist in Medical Laboratory Science certification examination.